What is Data as a Service?

-Talend Data Fabric offers a single suite of apps that makes it easy to take advantage of cloud-based data solutions (in addition to on-premises infrastructure, when desired) in order to collect, govern, transform, and share trusted data.
-And because customers can pick and choose which specific Talend Data Fabric tools they use, or adopt the entire platform at once, it provides maximum flexibility for building a cloud-based data solution tailored to your organization's needs and preferences.
+Talend Data Fabric offers a single suite of apps that makes it easy to take advantage of cloud-based data solutions (in addition to on-premises infrastructure, when desired) to collect, govern, transform, and share trusted data.
+And because customers can pick and choose which specific Talend Data Fabric tools they use — or adopt the entire platform at once — it provides maximum flexibility for building a cloud-based data solution tailored to your organization's needs and preferences.

 Try Talend Data Fabric today to start using a reliable and secure cloud-based data solution that performs at the speed of your business.

 - What is MySQL?
 Everything You Need to Know

 - What is Shadow IT?
 Definition, Risks, and Examples

 - What is SAP?

 - What is ERP and Why Do You Need It?